mwawrzyniiak/algorithms2020/README.md

  by: Jakub Łącki.
 # Week 2
 # sil
-will count the unity digit in the decimal notation of the number after making the factorial
+After the operation: factorial, designate the unity digit